saintaubins/JobSearch/jobposts/README.md

 ``` -->
 One of the tests that I ran was able to test my API, and give a positive response when the data was returned:

-"it('fetches data from server when server returns a successful response', done => { // 1
+it('fetches data from server when server returns a successful response', done => { // 1
     const mockSuccessResponse = {};
     const mockJsonPromise = Promise.resolve(mockSuccessResponse); // 2
     const mockFetchPromise = Promise.resolve({ // 3